NHL on TNT

-The NHL on TNT is an American presentation of National Hockey League (NHL) games produced by Warner Bros.
-Discovery Sports (formerly known as Turner Sports), and televised on TNT in the United States.
+The NHL on TNT is an American presentation of National Hockey League (NHL) games produced by TNT Sports (formerly known as Turner Sports and later Warner Bros.
+Discovery Sports), and televised on TNT and streamed on HBO Max in the United States.

-In 2021, Turner Sports reached a seven-year contract to serve as one of the two rightsholders of the NHL in the United States, alongside ESPN/ABC, and both replacing NBC Sports.
-TNT will hold rights "up to 72" nationally televised regular-season games per season, the annual NHL Winter Classic game on New Year's Day, half of the Stanley Cup playoffs (airing on TNT and TBS, with the latter billed as the NHL on TBS), and hold rights to the Stanley Cup Finals in odd-numbered years.
+In 2021, Turner Sports reached a seven-year contract to serve as one of the two rightsholders of the NHL in the United States, alongside ESPN/ABC, with both replacing NBC Sports.
+TNT will hold rights "up to 72" nationally televised regular-season games per season, the annual NHL Winter Classic game on New Year's Day, half of the Stanley Cup playoffs (airing on TNT and sister channel TBS), and hold rights to the Stanley Cup Finals in odd-numbered years.
 The contract also includes an option for HBO Max to carry and/or simulcast games.